Tom Knowles (rugby union)

 Thomas Caldwell Knowles (6 May 1908 – 12 September 1985) was an English international rugby union player.

 Biography

 Born in West Bromwich, Knowles learned his rugby at Ampleforth College, starting out as a fullback.

-Knowles developed into a stand-off with his club Birkenhead Park and could also play centre three three-quarter.
+Knowles developed into a stand-off with his club Birkenhead Park and could also play centre three-quarter.
 For his solitary England cap, a 1931 Five Nations against Scotland at Murrayfield, Knowles played stand-off.
 He twice toured overseas with the British Lions, visiting New Zealand and Australia in 1930, then Argentina in 1936.
 A regular Cheshire representative, Knowles retired as the county's most capped player.